psb-2019-2020-s1-autonomous-robotics/enterprise/README.md

 # Enterprise Project

-A fully autonomous robot which moves around on it's own based on the surroundings.
+A line following robot with a button to start or stop it's programming.

     #!/usr/bin/env pybricks-micropython